Please also refer to our Terms of Service.

 If you are a group of natural persons or other entity, you agree to obtain consent to the policies in the Agreement by persons in your group who may be impacted by your use of the Site or Platform.

-Brain Power researchers may use the Site or Platform, and the data these collect, to create collective knowledge about education, brain development, behavior, wellbeing, technology, assessments, or interventions.
-We fundamentally believe that success in achieving these goals depends on a shared belief between Brain Power and you that real-world data will help us all develop useful strategies to improve the independence and livelihood of all differently-abled people.
+IEP Solutions researchers may use the Site or Platform, and the data these collect, to create collective knowledge about education, brain development, behavior, wellbeing, technology, assessments, or interventions.
+We fundamentally believe that success in achieving these goals depends on a shared belief between IEP Solutions and you that real-world data will help us all develop useful strategies to improve the independence and livelihood of all differently-abled people.

 If you do not accept the terms of this Agreement, you may not use the Site or the Platform.